Murder of Özgecan Aslan: Background

 Özgecan was born into a poor Alevi Turkish family, who traced their origins to Tunceli.
 She was born and raised in Mersin.
-She was a first-year psychology student in the Çağ University in Tarsus, a major which she had developed a strong passion while she was studying at the tourism high school.
+She was a first-year psychology student in the Çağ University in Tarsus, a major she had developed a strong passion for while studying at the tourism high school.
 Her parents were supportive of her, with her mother returning to the workforce in order to fund her education, to augment the 50% scholarship she had earned.
-Her father is a graphic designer, but he lacked a permanent job at the time of the murder, while her mother had previously retired from a cargo company.
+Her father was a graphic designer, but he lacked a permanent job at the time of the murder, while her mother had previously retired from a cargo company.
 She was also planning to work at a hotel in Northern Cyprus during the summer to help with her fees.
 She had an elder sister who was studying opera and singing in Adana; Özgecan was also described as an avid opera listener and reader.

 The perpetrator's father, who assisted him, hailed from a wealthy family in Tarsus and was at one time a jeweller.
 However, he had since gone bankrupt and started to work with his son as a minibus driver.
 He had previous records of smuggling.
 The perpetrator's wife (married to him five years prior to the murder) claimed that he had continuously inflicted violence on her, and that he had forced her to withdraw her suit for divorce a few months before the incident as he allegedly had threatened to kill her and their son.

 A friend of Özgecan claimed that they had been afraid to use the minibuses in the area, and that the drivers and some passengers had stared at them through mirrors and windows whenever they left the bus several times before the incident.